What you need to know:

 - let your parents or school decide your punishment.

 The more serious the sexting incident (for example, if it involves harassment or threats), the more likely that police will press serious charges that could lead to sex offender registration.

 If the person is under 18 when they commit the child pornography crime, the police must get the Attorney General’s permission before they can make child pornography charges under the national law.
 The police do not need to get this permission before making charges under the state law.

-You may be placed on the Australian National Child Offender Register if you are found guilty of a child pornography or indecency crime.
-People on this Register have to give their contact details to the police and inform them of any changes (like moving houses or switching jobs).
+You may be placed on the sex offender register if you are found guilty of a child pornography or indecency crime.
+People on this register have to give their contact details to the police and inform them of any changes (like moving houses or switching jobs).
 They are not allowed to apply for or work in jobs involving children.
 For example, they are not allowed to coach junior sports teams or babysit children through a babysitting agency.